change management process

 The redesign of a system is iterative and involves various phases as well as different change management structures.

-the phases are following:
+the phases are the following:

-- preparation phase (involving diagnosis, planning the intervention, identifying and enrolling stakeholders, amongst others)
+• preparation phase (involving diagnosis, planning the intervention, identifying and enrolling stakeholders, amongst others)

-- design phase (involving problem identification, brainstorming, compiling a design notebook and creation of the design)
+• design phase (involving problem identification, brainstorming, compiling a design notebook and creation of the design)

-- design iteration phase (ensuring alignment of stakeholders with the design)
+• design iteration phase (ensuring alignment of stakeholders with the design)

-- implementation planning phase (making an implementation plan for the design)
+• implementation planning phase (making an implementation plan for the design)

-- implementing the plan by integrating it with the current strategic plan of the system and cascading it throughout the system involving the relevant planning forums.
+• implementing the plan by integrating it with the current strategic plan of the system and cascading it throughout the system involving the relevant planning forums.
 (If the redesign involves a restructuring of the organisation, new planning forums may have to be set up according to the new organisational structure.)

 As new information is generated in a phase, it could be necessary to iterate back to the previous phase for generating new or different output.

-The phases are facilitated by various change management teams (e.g. a design team, various task teams and a transformation team) coordinated by a change management board which ensures coordination and continuity and also keeps top management informed throughout the intervention.
+Each phase in change management process is facilitated by various change management teams (e.g. a design team, various task teams and a transformation team) coordinated by a change management board which ensures coordination and continuity and also keeps top management informed throughout the intervention.

 The intervention is complete when the strategies associated with the new design have become part of the ongoing performance of the system.

-Systemic change needs to be prepared, designed, planned and facilitated, by involving relevant stakeholders.
+Systemic change needs to be prepared, designed, planned and facilitated by involving relevant stakeholders.

 The change process is as important as its outcome.
 Ideally, it changes the mindsets of relevant stakeholders, making implementation of the change much easier.